 Locked in Solidarity is CCDA’s national advocacy and action week for mass incarceration.
-This year, CCDA partners will be instructing two timely webinars that will deepen your understanding of mass incarceration, juvenile justice and trauma response:
+This year, CCDA partners instructed two timely webinars that will deepen your understanding of mass incarceration, juvenile justice and trauma response:

 Our live webinars will stream right here on Feb.
 7th and 8th, 2018